Connect with us

 Reeves wants to eliminate the Mississippi personal income tax within five years.

 There are a multitude of ways to compare Mississippi to those three Southern no-income tax states and perhaps to the nation as a whole.
-And it is no secret that Mississippi lags in comparison to those three states and the entire nation when it comes to wages, care outcomes and other factors.
+And it is no secret that Mississippi lags in comparison to those three states and the entire nation when it comes to wages, health care outcomes and other factors.
 For instance, Mississippi is last in per capita income and mean household income.
 Florida, Texas and Tennessee are not in the top 10 in those categories.

 Surprisingly, Mississippi outpaces many of those states, the nation, and — gulp — those three no-income tax states in personal income growth, adjusted for inflation, for the calendar year 2020.